hnm27/userstories-to-testcases/README.md

 # Instructions to run the project -

-Note : the testfile test_myday contains 2 TODOS which are test inputs required to run the test cases.
+Note : the testfile test_myday.py contains 2 TODOS which are test inputs required to run the test cases.
 If these are not completed 5/6 test cases will fail.

 The project dependencies lie inside the Pipfile which has been created using Python's Pipenv tool. <br />